Nikoleta-v3/blog/_posts/2018-01-19-choose-reviewers.md

 I knew that contacting my co-authors would take some time, thus option 2 was selected.
-From here onwards, I will be using the programming language Python to explain a series of simple steps that I followed in order to choose my reviewers!
+From here onwards, I will be using the programming language Python to explain a series of steps that I followed in order to choose my reviewers!
 The first thing needed was a list of potential reviewers.
 This was easily retrieved from the journal's website, so I copied it and saved it as a `txt` file.